SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 their sleeve, preferably their proud forehead.

 The governments have been infected with fascist-zionism-mafiosi, that's just a fact.
-This does not make the government inherently corrupt institutions.
+This does not make the governments inherently corrupt institutions.
 It means you aught to be very wary of any government policy that smells a bit fishy and reeks of the "privatization of public services" meme, since that's the stuff that is revealing the infection.
 That's what needs laser surgery